-Today's innovative ostomy pouching systems are designed to lie flat on the body so they cannot be seen under most clothing.
-Ostomy pouches can be worn inside or outside diapers or underwear.
+ConvaTec ostomy pouching systems are designed to lie flat on the body so they cannot be seen under most clothing.
+Little Ones® and other ConvaTec ostomy pouches can be worn inside or outside diapers or underwear.
 Many parents of infants and toddlers find it helpful to use one-piece undershirts, outfits, and overalls to help keep curious hands from pulling off ostomy pouches.
-Be sure that belts and waist-bands do not press firmly against the stoma, especially if it is located at or near your child's waistline.
+Be sure that belts and waistbands do not press firmly against the stoma, especially if it is located at or near your child's waistline.
 Older girls and teenagers are encouraged to pick one-piece bathing suits that have a pattern design to help conceal the stoma.
-Boys are encouraged to wear boxer type bathing trunks.
+Boys are encouraged to wear boxer-type bathing trunks.